 Getting to the city

-The easiest and quickest way into London from Gatwick is on the Gatwick Express train, which takes 30 minutes to the central Victoria railway station and costs £15.
+The easiest and quickest way into London from Gatwick is on the Gatwick Express train, which takes 30 minutes to the central Victoria railway station.
 Local buses call at both terminals and run between Gatwick and key destinations including Crawley, Horley, Redhill and Horsham.
 Taxis are also available from the airport into town, while coaches take passengers to destinations including Heathrow, central London, Bristol and Brighton (ticket desks are in the North and South Terminals).
 Car rental companies operate from both terminals.